Summary

 How do I know whether my convictions are spent?

-The ROA is very complicated, so it is difficult to know what is protected by the Act.
+The ROA is complicated and you may not know whether your conviction is spent or not.
 However, there are a number of ways you can work out whether a conviction is spent.
 You can;

 When do I need to disclose?